How To Get Coaching Clients Series #1 - 7 Steps To Welcome New Clients

 What’s the easiest way to get coaching clients?

 See what I mean?
-Every one of these questions are different versions of the same question:
+Every one of these questions are different versions of the same two questions:

 How do I get more clients?

 To help you navigate this challenge, I'm writing a series of blog posts and this is the first in the series.
 This post will explain what you need to do to be ready and able to receive clients.

 Subsequent posts will give you the keys to having the right mindset, because what you’re thinking and feeling – your approach, attitudes and habits make as much difference as the steps you take.
 The third post in the series will outline some easy to implement steps to get quick results and finally the last post will share some long-term strategies and more complex methods to help you uplevel your business.

 To have clients you must be ready to welcome them.
 What does this mean?

 Well, if 5 clients suddenly landed in your lap today, would you know what to do with them?
 Would you be able to accommodate them easily and start coaching next week?
 Or are you too busy doing #allthethings?

 Let’s talk about the basics.
 I’m not suggesting that you must have a complicated website and sales funnel, or a whole bunch of intricate processes with expensive marketing.